ivaylo-n/GPlayServies/README.md

 # GPlayServies

 1. MyPlayServices - How to add Google Play Services in new project
 2. MyBasicLocation - Coordinates of address
+3. AddressLocationName - Convert lat long to address with geocoder & Get address from named place